 On November 30, 2001, Gary Ridgway, the serial killer nicknamed the “Green River Killer” for the 65-mile stretch of river bank south of Seattle where he dumped his victims, was arrested.

-Police had linked Ridgway to four victims through DNA evidence, but he was eventually convicted of the murder of 49 women in Washington State during the 1980s and 1990s — making him the most prolific serial killer in history.Over the years, he has referred to killing sex workers as his “career,” and police believe he may have killed more than 70 women.
+Police had linked Ridgway to four victims through DNA evidence, but he was eventually convicted of the murder of 49 women in Washington State during the 1980s and 1990s — making him one of the the most prolific serial killers in history.Over the years, he has referred to killing sex workers as his “career,” and police believe he may have killed more than 70 women.
 Most of his victims were prostitutes and underage runaways.
 Ridgway would pick the women up, have sex with them, and then strangle his victims and dump their bodies in forested areas near the Green River — sometimes returning later to have sex with their corpses.

 Ridgway’s arrest shocked the community because many viewed him as a “model neighbor” and “nice guy.”
 He had the same job for over 30 years and was on his third marriage, which, by his wife Judith’s account, was a happy one.

 Judith later said on Investigation Discovery’s Who the Bleep Did I Marry? that she had no idea that her husband, whom she fell in love with after meeting him at a Seattle bar in 1985, was a monster.
 “He made me smile every day.
 I had the perfect husband, perfect life.
 I absolutely adored him,” she said.
-But a closer look at Ridgway’s past revealed a man of many internal contradictions.Gary Leon Ridgway was born on February 18, 1949, in Salt Lake City, Utah and grew up near Seattle’s Pacific Highway, a deprived neighborhood near SeaTac airport.
+But a closer look at Ridgway’s past revealed a man of many internal contradictions.Gary Leon Ridgway was born on February 18, 1949, in Salt Lake City, Utah, and grew up near Seattle’s Pacific Highway, a deprived neighborhood near SeaTac airport.

 Friends and neighbors recall that the Ridgway parents were strict and punished their children verbally and physically.
 A next-door neighbor, Bruce Revard, recollected that the kids were not allowed any snacks and could only eat with the permission of the parents, and were beaten if they broke this rule.
 Despite this strictness, otherwise, the family seemed to be a textbook, blue-collar suburban family, and the kids grew up interested in cars and sports.
 In general, Gary didn’t stand out to anyone as being anything other than an average guy, who even had reasonable success dating.